PhD Northwestern University, 2006

 Erik S. Gellman researches and teaches about working-class and urban life, visual culture, and comparative social movements in modern American history.
 He’s the author of Death Blow to Jim Crow: The National Negro Congress and the Rise of Militant Civil Rights (UNC Press, 2012) and The Gospel of the Working Class: Labor’s Southern Prophets in New Deal America (IL Press, 2011, coauthor Jarod Roll).

-His next book, Troublemakers: Chicago Freedom Struggles through the Lens of Art Shay (University of Chicago Press and funded through an NEH Public Scholar grant and the Gage Gallery in Chicago), will offer a synthetic textual and visual narrative of Chicago’s postwar urban history and protest politics.
-He’s collaborating on two research and publication projects: an edited volume called New Black Chicago Histories (Black Metropolis Research Consortium and University of IL Press) and a 1930s-1940s labor and political history called, Organizing Agribusiness from Farm to Factory: A New Food and Labor History of America’s Most Diverse Union.
-Gellman also serves as contributing editor to Labor: Studies in Working-Class History and is co-program chair for the upcoming 2019 Labor and Working-Class History Association (LAWCHA) conference in Durham.
+His most recent book, Troublemakers: Chicago Freedom Struggles through the Lens of Art Shay, offers a synthetic textual and visual narrative of Chicago’s postwar urban history and protest politics.
+He’s also collaborating on two research and publication projects: an edited volume called New Black Chicago Histories (Black Metropolis Research Consortium and University of IL Press) and a 1930s-1940s labor and political history called, Organizing Agribusiness from Farm to Factory: A New Food and Labor History of America’s Most Diverse Union (UNC Press).
+Gellman also serves as contributing editor to Labor: Studies in Working-Class History and serves as national secretary for the Labor and Working-Class History Association (LAWCHA).
 From 2006-2018, Gellman taught History and African American Studies at Roosevelt University in Chicago.

 Some Notable Publications